mayur-khadse/PIS_project/README.md

 # Car rental website
 1. Install xampp in your system accroding to your system configuration from the https://www.apachefriends.org/download.html
-2. Downloaded zip file from github extract in htdocs folder of xampp.
+2. Downloaded zip file from github extract it in htdocs folder of xampp.
 3. Create a database named carrental and import carrental.sql file from zip file to this database.
 4. Go to url http://localhost/pis/
 5. for accessing admin panel use login id: admin@carrental.com